mamchecker/mamchecker/mamchecker/r/ce/en.rst

     x &= \frac{\log d}{\log b}

-An exponential equation, i.e. equations that has the unknown in the exponent, is solved best by first trying to bring it into the form `b^x = d` and then apply the logarithm on both sides.
+An exponential equation, i.e. an equation that has the unknown in the exponent, is solved best by first trying to bring it into the form `b^x = d` and then apply the logarithm on both sides.